 As in any ecosystem, the health of the foundation species (and thus the system as whole) is significantly impacted by the creatures that consume it.
 These are kept in check by predators, who limit their numbers by eat them, and, as we see in Randall’s oyster reef research with Dr. David Kimbro, can affect the behavior of consumers through fear.

 Marsh periwinkle (Littoraria irrotata)

 Periwinkles climb cordgrass (Spartina) to evade their predators, which include crown conchs and blue crabs.
 While they do not feed on Spartina directly, they can cause the plant considerable damage.
 They puncture the blades of grass with their radula, consuming fungus that then grows on the scar.
 In the late ’90s and early 2000s, there was a large die off of marsh habitat in the southeast.
 Research by Dr. Brian Silliman concluded that cordgrass, weakened by drought, was being mowed down by periwinkles.
 Randall Hughes is following up this research, investigating the role biodiversity plays in strengthening a marsh against snails and other disturbances, natural or man made.

 Does the threat of predation cause the periwinkles to become frozen with fear?
 Or, having been chased up the cordgrass, will they eat more of it?
 Click here for the video.

-A popular delicacy in this habitat is the blue crab, which is the crab used to make Maryland crab cakes.
-Increasingly, Maryland imports their crabs from Florida, which has more robust habitats for them.
+The blue crab is best known as a delicacy, and is the crab used to make Maryland crab cakes.
 On oyster reefs and in salt marshes, blue crabs are important predators that help control populations of oyster drills, mud crabs, and periwinkle snails.